moneyhoardersglobalnetwork/publishinghub/README.md

 </h4>

-#  Publishing Hub and Book Hub Market Place
+#  Publishing Hub and Market Place
 🧪This app is a On-Chain digital Book and Comic Book Publishing service with a built in marketplace.
 Users can buy and sell digital books and comic books.
 This brings the power of the blockchain to the masses.